madebits/madebits.github.io/blog/2016/2016-12-19-Opera-On-Ubuntu.md

 $HOME/opt/opera/opera --disk-cache-dir=/dev/null --disk-cache-size=1 --private --start-maximized --no-first-run --user-data-dir=$HOME/Private/opera
 ```

-Create also a startup `$HOME/opt/opera.desktop` file (if you want this to show in menu in Lubuntu, copy it in `$HOME/.local/share/applications`):
+Created also a startup `$HOME/opt/opera.desktop` file (if you want Opera to show in menu in Lubuntu, copy this file in `$HOME/.local/share/applications`):

 ```
 [Desktop Entry]